2026 Season Standings

 With the dust seemingly settled on the worst offseason in Major League Rugby’s short history, attention once again turned towards the future, and rebuilding the League almost from it’s foundations.
 To their credit, the League seems to have recognized that this would require a fundamental change in how the League operates, and on 2nd December 2025, they announced that CEO Nic Benson was stepping down and moving to a senior advisor role as MLR introduced a new executive dual-leadership structure, with Alex Magleby and Graeme Bradbury stepping in as Co-Presidents of Strategy & Communications, and Operations & Competition respectively.
 Alex Magleby, a former USA Eagle and national team captain, had been touted as a League exec for a while, and one only needs to look at what he had created as Founder and former CEO of the New England Free Jacks to know that he was an excellent choice.
 Graeme Bradbury stepped into the role with heaps of experience as an executive, and was already familiar with the league and league operations having served as MLR’s COO prior to this promotion.
 Although there were some questions about Magleby’s existing role as Free Jacks Executive Chairman, these Co-President choices seem to have gone down generally well with fans.

 These dramatic shifts in MLR left only 6 teams competing in 2026, the lowest number of teams in League history, with none in Texas for the first time.
 This is somewhat embarrassing for MLR, who have their headquarters in the Lone Star State, in Dallas.
+The League also announced that for the 2026 season, each team would only be permitted 7 international players per matchday 23 and that Canadian players (previously deemed domestic) would now count towards that international player limit.
+This dramatically reduced the number of Canadians in MLR from 47 last season, to just 10 in 2026.
 On December 2nd, Major League Rugby confirmed the structure for the 2026 season, which can be seen below.

 Regular Season